Types of Auto Injuries

-Driver Inattentiveness and Distraction
+Injuries Caused by Driver Inattentiveness and Distraction in Texas

 The duty to maintain a proper lookout applies to all drivers on all Texas roads.
 Drivers fail to meet this duty for a number of reasons.
 A moment of distraction to change the radio station, answering a call or text, a lack of sleep, or simply look at something other than the road ahead is all it takes for a collision to occur.

 Auto-pedestrian collisions, bicycle wrecks and motorcycle wrecks often are a result of driver inattentiveness.
 Drivers get so used to looking for the automobiles that they can easily forget they are sharing the road with people, bicycles and motorcycles as well.
 Failure to notice that blip in the mirror before a lane change can be a fatal mistake.
-At Simmons and Fletcher, our auto accident attorneys are here to help if you suspect you have been the victim of driver inattentiveness or distraction.
+At Simmons and Fletcher, P.C., our attorneys are here to help if you suspect you have been the victim of driver inattentiveness or distraction.

-Construction Zone Accidents
+Construction Zone Vehicular Accidents

 Drivers have a duty to maintain a proper lookout.
 With regards to construction zones, this means paying attention to what other traffic is doing and what the workers are doing.
 A driver’s failure to maintain that proper lookout is negligence.
 The fact that a construction zone caused a traffic slow-down does not excuse a driver from maintaining that proper lookout.
-Simmons and Fletcher focuses on proving that the construction zone was not the real cause but the driver’s failure to pay attention and account for it was.
+Simmons and Fletcher, P.C. focuses on proving that the construction zone was not the real cause but the driver’s failure to pay attention and account for it was.